xescuder/xescuder-personalsite/content/home.md

     when: '(2014 – 2016)'
     description: >-

-        Technical Manager and Full Stack Developer of EuroStockScreener, a tool for investors and traders to filter stocks from Europe markets based on indicators (stocks at the maximum historical price, above average volume, above their 200-day moving average, with Relative Strength Index (RSI) values between a specified range) and several trading strategies.
-It allows also to analyse graphically the results, with a drawing tool.
+        Technical Manager and Full Stack Developer of EuroStockScreener, a tool for investors and traders to find best stocks for investment

 skills_title: 'Skills'